Descent to the moduli space of Lagrangian submanifolds

 is invariant, this would not change the result of the integration.

-4 Upgrade to
+4 Upgrade

 The most elegant solution is to use, instead of the space of Lagrangian submanifolds